Characters: Six Feet Under

 Played by: Lauren Ambrose

-I Am Not My Mother: Claire tries to fight the fear that she might eventually burn out artistically and turn out to be just like Ruth.
+- I Am Not My Father: Claire tries to fight the fear that she might eventually burn out artistically and turn out to be just like her mother Ruth.
 Ruth, for her part, says that she see herself in her daughter and gets very angry when Claire drops out of college because she doesn't want her to waste her life as she did.

 Played by: Rachel Griffiths